jup-ag/rfq-webhook-toolkit/README.md

 and open the following URL in your browser: [http://localhost:8080/swagger-ui/](http://localhost:8080/swagger-ui/)

-### Webhook Error Responses
+### Webhook HTTP reponse codes

 Market Makers should return appropriate HTTP status codes along with error messages.
 The following status codes are supported:

-### Severe errors
+##### Successful responses
+- `2oo OK`: The request was successful, and the webhook will return a quote.
+- `404 Not Found`: The webhook will not return a quote for this request (e.g. the pair or the size are not supported)

+##### Error responses

-- `400 Bad Request`: When the request parameters sent by Jupiter are invalid or malformed
+- `400 Bad Request`: The request sent to the webhook is malformed (e.g. missing an expected parameter)
-- `401 Unauthorized`: When authentication fails, e.g x-api-key is not provided or invalid
+- `401 Unauthorized`:  Authorization failed.
+For example the `X-API-KEY` is missing or incorrect

-### Warnings

-- `404 Not Found`: When the requested resource doesn't exist, as in case of a token not being supported

-### Service errors

-This is when the market maker is unable to fulfill the request due to internal issues.
-Jupiter may stop sending requests to the market maker if this happens too frequently.

-- `500 Internal Server Error`: When an unexpected error occurs on the market maker's side
-- `503 Service Unavailable`: When the market maker service is temporarily unavailable
+- `50x Server Errors`: The webhook is offline or unable to respond.
+If the status perstist, the webhook will be temporarily sospended and will not receive requests.

 ## Expiry information